Reasons Not To Feed Waterfowl

 Read on to explore this issue and decide for yourself whether you want to continue feeding waterfowl.

-Below is a photo of what's left of some resident geese who were fed regularly by a family in a Broken Arrow, Oklahoma home owner's association.
+Below is a photo of what's left of some resident geese who were fed regularly by a family in the neighborhood where they settled.
 Coyotes came in and ate the geese.
 Had the geese not been fed daily, they may not have called that pond their home, may not have become residents, and may still be around today.

 Read on to explore some other reasons not to feed waterfowl and decide for yourself whether or not you want to continue feeding them.